sdnts/zup/README.md

 for use during development under `/devserver`.
 This is currently a JS project, so it requires [Bun](https://bun.sh) installed.
 Run `bun install`, followed by `bun run src/index.ts` to start up the mock server.
 Debug `zup` builds should automatically talk to this dev server.
+Release builds talk to Zig / ZLS servers.